 Do you believe that your loved one suffered harm or injuries while living at Dover Manor?
 If so, contact the Kentucky nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Scott County victims of mistreatment living in long-term facilities including nursing homes in Georgetown.
+Our network of attorneys fights aggressively on behalf of Scott County victims of mistreatment living in long-term facilities including nursing homes in Georgetown.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated lawyers can work on your behalf to file and resolve your claim for compensation against all those that caused your loved one’s harm, injury, or premature death.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.